 In the case of Intrauterine Insemination also known as IUI, the mother usually is given medication to stimulate multiple egg development and the insemination is timed to coincide with ovulation.

 Once this has been established a speculum is placed in the vagina and the cervical area is gently cleaned.
 Then the separated and washed specimen consisting of a purified fraction of highly motile sperm is placed either in the cervix (intra cervical insemination) or higher in to the uterine cavity (intrauterine insemination, IUI) using a sterile, thin and soft catheter.

 Intrauterine insemination has a better success rate than intra cervical insemination—as indicated above, fertilization takes place the same way it would if the woman became pregnant during sexual intercourse.
 Therefore, it is the preferred method at most fertility clinics.

 In vitro fertilization, also known as IVF, takes place in a laboratory within the infertility clinic.
-After much medication and monitoring, the Reproductive Endocrinologist retrieves the eggs from the mother or egg donor and the Embryologist oversees the fertilization process.
+After much medication and monitoring, the reproductive endocrinologist retrieves the eggs from the mother or egg donor and the embryologist oversees the fertilization process.
 IVF is the process of generating human life when other methods have failed.
-The eggs, also referred to as ovum, and sperm are mixed together until the viable eggs are fertilized and embryos are developed.
-Once fertilization has occurred usually no more than two embryos are then transferred back into the mother or Gestational Carrier in hopes at least one embryo implants itself in the lining of the uterus.
-IVF should be monitored closely by the doctor involved to ensure safety of the woman and baby.
-At approximately 10–12 weeks the pregnant woman is then released from the infertility clinic to the OB of her choice and the pregnancy is treated like a normal occurrence.
+The eggs (also referred to as ova) and sperm are mixed together until the viable eggs are fertilized and embryos are developed.
+Once fertilization has occurred, usually no more than two embryos are then transferred back into the mother or gestational carrier in hopes that at least one embryo will implant itself in the lining of the uterus.
+IVF should be monitored closely by the doctor involved to ensure the safety of both the mother and the baby.
+At approximately 10–12 weeks, the pregnant woman is then released from the infertility clinic to the OB of her choice, and the pregnancy is treated like a normal occurrence.